andyrids/pico-webserver/README.md

 (micropython-default) mpremote exec --no-follow "import os, machine, rp2; os.umount('/'); bdev = rp2.Flash(); os.VfsLfs2.mkfs(bdev, progsize=256); vfs = os.VfsLfs2(bdev, progsize=256); os.mount(vfs, '/'); machine.reset()"
 ```

-With the recent **picoproject** CLI dependency, you can also th command below, which will use mpreote in the background to format the device.
+With the recent **picoproject** CLI dependency, you can also th command below, which will use mpremote in the background to format the device.

 ```bash
 (micropython-default) CLI format
 ```

 From the project root directory, the following command will recursively copy all files within the project
 directory to the Pico W filesystem: